erogenousbeef-zz/BigReactors/Roadmap.md

 Known Bugs
 ----------
 - Tank/Inventory exposure buttons only show the top-left pixel of their respective image.
 Fix GuiImageButton.
-- AE's grindstone does not accept BR ingots or yellorite, despite the code existing for it.
-Fix this.

 TODO - Beta
 -----------